mvomiero/toMeMail_frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Running cypress tests

+Run `npx cypress run --browser chrome` (command line) or `npx cypress open --browser chrome` (on a broswer tab) to execute the end-to-end tests via [Cypress](https://www.cypress.io/).
+To use this command, you need to first add a package that implements end-to-end testing capabilities.